openworm/tracker-commons/src/Python/README.md

 ### Attributes

-`units`: dict
+- `"units"`: dict
-    May be empty, but is never None since 'units' is required to be specified.
+    - May be empty, but is never None since 'units' is required to be specified.
-`metadata`: dict
+- `"metadata"`: dict
-    If 'metadata' was not specified, metadata is None.
+    - If 'metadata' was not specified, metadata is None.
-    The values in this dict might be nested into further dicts or other data types.
+    - The values in this dict might be nested into further dicts or other data types.
-`data`: Pandas DataFrame or None
+- `"data"`: Pandas DataFrame or None
-    If 'data' was not specified, data is None.
+    - If 'data' was not specified, data is None.
-[Note: the "tracker-commons" key is not persisted] [Note: the "files" key is not persisted unless the .load
+- [Note: the `"tracker-commons"` key is not persisted]
-       factory method is used.]
+- [Note: the `"files"` key is not persisted unless the .load factory method is used.]

 ### Public-Facing Methods